-“But Ashli, what if they push back?
-What if they’re not sure?
-What if they say no?”
-When a client shows hesitation or brings up a reason they may not move forward, this may feel like they’re gone for good and leaving forever.
-That’s not the case.
 Almost always they’re seeing what kind of rules you can bend (i.e. “Is there any way we can start sooner?”
 “Do you have any flexibility on the price?”) or they’re opening up the conversation to have an honest talk about needs (i.e. “Full transparency, I can’t really begin this service until October.”
 “I may not be ready at the moment because I have to prioritize this other major need”).

 These are perfectly fine and acceptable, but I still want you to be prepared for them.
 So how do we do that?
 Let’s discuss what happens when people say no, when they’re not ready, and when they’re nervous about the purchase as well as a general briefing on boundaries while we’re at it.

-2 things to remember here: Consent matters in all aspects of life, my friends.
+2 things to remember when you hear a no in sales: Consent matters in all aspects of life, my friends.
 No is no. If they say “Ok I don’t think this is what I need actually, but I’m glad we discussed” we respect that.
 My hope would be that you are talking to responsible adults able to comprehend and understand your conversation while making a strong decision for themselves.
-With that caveat aside, they know best.
-They are looking for a solution while also sifting through many file folders of their minds of other priorities they need to consider.
-Maybe they have an elderly family member they are primary caretaker for, and you have no idea.
-Maybe they are planning to move to a new country soon.
-Maybe they just let go of their team and they’re concerned about their financial position.
-We have no idea what goes on in the intricacies of one’s business or personal life.
-If you receive a no, it’s no – with kindness, with empathy, with respect.

-What we do say is: “Great!
+“Great!
 I’m just happy we got to touch base.
 I’m around if your situation changes, and if you have anyone looking for what we do, we would happily pay [x dollars or x percent of purchase] towards anyone who sends someone our way!” — if true.
 But tbh, it should be lol

 Final note – if you have a ton of great info on your website with how the service looks, the requirements from them, your deliverables and process, the price, and more, you’ll never get a no probably.
 They’re not getting on a phone to say yes or no, but to ask any questions since they’re 90% a yes.

 When people aren’t ready for a service, you’ll either hear it straight up verbatim, OR they’ll say things that indicate they’re not ready.
+Besides hearing a “no” in sales conversations, you may also hear:

 You’ll know they’re not 100% ready when there’s something that decides if they move forward: a business partner may have to weigh in, if a launch goes well, when they look at options, basically – if or when xyz happens, we’re on.

-That is all incredibly fair and I’ve said this before and gone on to hire that person because my “xyz” did happen and I had the space/capacity/financials to begin our service.
-The trick here is standing in your power and not swaying to ebb and flow that they feel.
-What I don’t want to hear is: “Sure!
+“Sure!
 Anytime!
 Whenever you want!
 We’re always ready for new clients so we can sign whenever.
 No problem at all, we just want you to feel supported”.
 All of this is true I’m sure, and none of it is bad but psychologically, it’s very “gimme” language that can resonate with your leads as…almost desperation.

 Instead you can stand in your power and say the same kind of thing with a totally different vibe: “Great!
 Right now, we have capacity to bring on clients on a rolling basis but our goal is to grow.
 I can’t promise we’ll have the space later but now that we’ve talked I want to make sure we have a space for you when you’re ready.
 When you decide to move forward, let us know sooner rather than later so we can hold a spot for you and make sure we’re your go to person for the service!”